MoebiusSolutions/extension-scaffold/README.md

 # Extension Examples

-The examples show how to use different bundlers to create an extension.
+The examples show how to use different frameworks/bundlers to create an extension.

 # WIP